+'''

+files

+files:cleanup

+files:repair-tree

+files:scan

+files:scan-app-data

+files:transfer-ownership

-files files:cleanup Cleanup filecache files:repair-tree Try and repair malformed filesystem tree structures files:scan Rescan filesystem files:scan-app-data Rescan the AppData folder files:transfer-ownership All files' and folders' ownerships are moved to another user.
+All files' and folders' ownerships are moved to another

+user.
 Outgoing shares are moved as well.

-Incoming shares are not moved by default because the sharing user holds the ownership of the respective files.
-There is however an option to enable moving incoming shares.
+Incoming shares are not moved by default because the

+sharing user holds the ownership of the respective files.

+There is however an option to enable moving incoming

+'''